-Justification of the Legal Academy and Theory Survey
+Further details about the Legal Academy & Theory Survey

-The legal academy and theory survey is a survey of members of the legal academy.
-The survey collects members’ views regarding their perception of (i) the “centrality” of different areas of law within the legal academy and (ii) major questions of legal theory.
-Here we briefly detail our reasoning behind the decision to run the survey, what types of questions and issues to include, and how to formulate the question and answer choices for each part of the survey.
+This project is a survey of members of the legal academy.
+The survey collects members’ views regarding (i) their perception of the “centrality” of different areas of law within the legal academy and (ii) their views about legal theory questions.
+Here we detail the reasoning behind the decision to run the survey, what types of questions and issues to include, and how to formulate the question and answer choices for each part of the survey.

 What is the purpose of running the survey?

-Broadly speaking, we are interested in learning more about the legal academy: What areas of law do members of the academy see as most central, and which legal theories do members of the academy endorse (or reject)?
+Broadly speaking, we are interested in learning more about the legal academy: What areas of law are seen as most central, and which legal theories do members of the academy endorse (or reject)?

-There is also a psychological aspect; the study aims to uncover some evidence about why the legal community understands the field and questions in this way.
-While we believe this psychological aspect to be interesting and informative in and of itself, it may also play into a potential jurisprudential aspect.
-Legal theory questions are certainly not settled by what 51% of law professors believe, but broad expert consensus in favor of one view might offer some normative weight in favor of that view, particularly if that consensus could not be accounted for by factors that are irrelevant to expertise, such as gender or race.
+There is also a psychological aspect to the project.
+The study aims to uncover evidence about why the legal community understands the field and questions in particular ways.
+While we believe this psychological aspect to be interesting and informative in and of itself, it may also inform a jurisprudential aspect of the project.
+Legal theory questions certainly should not be settled by appeal to whatever 51% of law professors report to accept.
+Yet, some theorists might take broad expert consensus in favor of one view to offer some weight in favor of that view.

-Furthermore, law by its nature concerns not just law professors but society at large.
-The latter may be curious to know what legal theory experts think about the nature of the legal system that surrounds and affects them on a daily basis.
-Thus, a legal theory survey can provide evidence that is of interest and benefit to a variety of audiences, both within and beyond legal academia.
+Finally, the public may be curious to know more about what legal theory experts think about the nature of the legal system that surrounds and affects them on a daily basis.
+Thus, a legal theory survey can provide information that is of interest and benefit to a variety of audiences, both within and beyond legal academia.

 Justification of the areas of law used in the study and the legal theory topics

-The survey includes two parts, which respectively consist of questions about: (i) the centrality of different areas of law within the legal academy, and (ii) specific issues in law and legal theory, which together are designed to gather as much sociological, psychological, and jurisprudential insight as possible in order to satisfy the aims laid out above.
+The survey includes two parts, which respectively consist of questions about: (i) the centrality of different areas of law within the legal academy, and (ii) specific issues in law and legal theory, which together are designed to provide sociological, psychological, and jurisprudential insight in order to satisfy the aims laid out above.

 With regard to the centrality part, we sought an objective “smaller” and “larger” list of different areas of law.
 We relied on (a) the 18 areas reflected in Jotwell: https://jotwell.com/, and (b) the 107 areas listed by the Association of American Law Schools (AALS) in their FAR recruitment material.
 We combined these lists, to eliminate some redundant areas.
 Each participant is asked about all 18 of the “smaller” list areas and a random subset of 7 from the “larger” list.
 Each participant may also choose to evaluate one additional area (e.g. if they would like to evaluate an area from the larger list that was not one of the 7 randomly presented).